Donald Trump Health Issues, Drug Use Reported In Explosive Story 'Killed' By Newsweek, Now Posted Online

 Read the entire excerpt posted Thursday by Eichenwald, below.

-Though Diethylpropion is usually taken for only “a few weeks at a time,” according to the WebMD medical site, Trump continued to take the drug regularly for about eight years, according to the Eichenwald Newsweek excerpt.
+Though Diethylpropion is usually taken for only “a few weeks at a time,” according to WebMD, Trump continued to take the drug regularly for about eight years, according to the Eichenwald Newsweek excerpt.

-“Diethylpropion has a high risk of dependency and chronic abuse — such as taking it for years — can cause delusions, paranoia, and hyperactivity.”
-Eichenwald wrote.
-The journalist said that he posted the excerpt only now simply because Newsweek retained the rights to his work, but those rights had now expired and Eichenwald now owns the story himself.
+“Diethylpropion has a high risk of dependency and chronic abuse — such as taking it for years — can cause delusions, paranoia, and hyperactivity,” Eichenwald wrote.
+The journalist said that he posted the excerpt only now simply because Newsweek retained the rights to his work, but those rights have now expired and Eichenwald now owns the story himself.

 Eichenwald’s reporting in the suppressed Newsweek story appears to confirm details originally reported by Spy Magazine in 1992, and then later by the now-defunct news and gossip site Gawker in 2016.
 Read an Inquisitr report from 2016 on Trump’s alleged drug use at this link.